mavlink/mavlink-devguide/en/services/opendroneid.md

 The standards do not impose any requirements for a drone to be capable of receiving drone ID messages, nor any requirements for reacting to their content (requirements from local legislation might be different).

-An example Android receiver implementation for broadcast drone ID messages is [available here](https://play.google.com/store/apps/details?id=org.opendroneid.android_osm) ([source codes](https://github.com/opendroneid/receiver-android)).
+An example Android receiver implementation for Bluetooth/Wi-Fi drone ID is [available here](https://play.google.com/store/apps/details?id=org.opendroneid.android_osm) ([source codes](https://github.com/opendroneid/receiver-android)).

 Code related to (Internet) Network Remote ID can be found in the [InterUSS Project](https://github.com/interuss) and https://github.com/uastech/standards (Unofficial reference for UAS-related APIs).

 ## Message update rates {#update_rates}

-The standards require that the Location message is broadcast/published from the RID transmitter component at least once per second.
+ASTM F3411 and ASD-STAN prEN 4709-002 (and possibly other [standards](#specifications)) require that the Location message is broadcast/published from the RID transmitter component at least once per second.
 The rest of the messages must be broadcast/published once per 3 seconds (the rules in some regions have tightened this requirement to 1 second for also the Basic ID and the System message.
 Please see [here](https://github.com/opendroneid/opendroneid-core-c#comparison)).